enzo-quirici/Tik-Tok-Account-Downloader/README.md

 Simply download and run the script, enter the username, and wait for the magic to happen.
 Report any errors in the issues.

-All credit for thw code to Objective Moon MC
+All credit for the code to Objective Moon MC